Thibault-Mattera/Recommendation_System_Restaurants/README.md

 ### Loading

-The transformed data is loaded in a SQL database that contains 2 tables:
+The transformed data is loaded in a SQL database containing restaurants details.
-- restaurants details
-- reviewers info

 <img src="/images/restaurants_database.png" width="90%">